hackerschoice/gsocket.io/index.md

 ```
 There are [trillions of examples](https://github.com/hackerschoice/gsocket/tree/master/examples) and even more on our [GitHub Page](https://github.com/hackerschoice/gsocket).

 Get Involved.
 We are looking for volunteers to work on the website and a logo and to discuss new ideas.
-[Join us on telegram](https://t.me/thcorg).
+[Join us](https://thc.org/ops).

 ## Compatible with
 {:refdef: style="text-align: center;"}